 High Point Pittsburgh is a proposal for transforming the one-acre rooftop of the 64-story U. S. Steel Tower, the largest highest place atop any building on Earth, into a publicly accessible facility that will function as a culture and entertainment complex, a downtown first-day attraction, and a world-class visitor center, while demonstrating cutting-edge sustainable design and technologies.

-It is the product of a four-year investigation primarily conducted on the campus of Carnegie Mellon University.
+High Point Pittsburgh is the product of a multi-year investigation primarily conducted on the campus of Carnegie Mellon University.

 This video provides a 90-second overview of High Point Pittsburgh, the concept that has evolved during the Investigation.
 You can also tour High Point Pittsburgh via this interactive, virtual simulation.